JANUARY - DECEMBER 2018

 But how to get there?

 Futurists tend to be skimpy on the details.
 Real-life politics is always sordid.
 “Politics is the mindkiller”, Eliezer Yudkowsky observes.
 Alas, the price of purity is impotence.
 Hence the growth of transhumanist politics.
-Some transhumanists have suggested that government by AI would be an improvement over human politicians (cf. Could Governments Run By Artificial Intelligence Be A Good Thing?), though an AGI with the utility function of classical utilitarianism might be inconsistent with human survival.
+Some transhumanists have suggested that government by AI would be an improvement over human politicians (cf. Could Governments Run By Artificial Intelligence Be A Good Thing?), though an AGI with the utility function of classical utilitarianism might be inconsistent with human survival (cf. a utilitronium shockwave.
 Inevitably, the majority of well-known transhumanists are American alpha males (cf. Transhumanists by nationality - Wikipedia).
 On that incomplete list, I’d guess Ray Kurzweil(?) is most influential transhumanist in 2018.

 Will posthuman superintelligence resemble a benevolent Kurzweilian fusion of humans and intelligent machines?
 Or should we fear an uncontrolled “intelligence explosion” of recursively self-improving software-based AI?
 Or will humanity’s successors be our AI-enhanced biological descendants?
 My own view of life is dark and suffering-focused.
 But power and influence typically belong to optimistic life lovers, not negative utilitarians.